 GBV is widespread and became more prevalent due to COVID-19 pandemic restrictions (see Sustenance and Health).
-In 2021, the country had about 1,341 femicides (murder of a woman based on her gender), with most victims killed by their husbands.
-In 2021, about one homosexual person was killed every 48 hours, a woman raped every 10 minutes, and femicide occurred every 7 hours.
-About 70% of rape survivors are under 18 years old.
-Moreover, these data are likely underestimates, as reporting is rare, partly due to social stigma attached to GBV.
+In 2024, the country had about 1,450 femicides (murder of a woman based on her

 To combat GBV, Brazil passed the María da Penha Law in 2006, its first law against domestic violence.
 Since then, Brazil passed a femicide law in 2014, and in 2019, criminalized homophobia (prejudice against gay people,).
 The law stipulates sentences of 6-30 years for rape and 12-30 years for femicide convictions.
 Various services assist GBV survivors, such as hotlines and shelters.
 Emergency centers provide health, psychological, and legal services.
 However, during the Bolsonaro Presidency (see History and Myth), budget cuts prevented more centers from opening and hindered hotlines and shelters from operating at capacity.